All the 2024 FP1 rookie drivers

 Driver(s): Robert Shwartzman

 The most logical candidate for the Sauber FP1 session seemed to be Theo Pourchaire, reigning F2 champion and longtime member of the Sauber Academy.
-However, Pourchaire’s stock has gone down a bit recently after a slightly uneventful championship run in 2023, a terrible start in Super Formula this year which saw him switching to IndyCar instead where his results have been okay at best.
+However, Pourchaire’s stock has gone down a bit recently after a slightly uneventful championship run in 2023 and a terrible start in Super Formula this year which saw him switching to IndyCar instead where his results have been okay at best.
 Sauber could have instead chosen to go with Zane Maloney, a current Formula 2 driver who managed to launch a strong title bid in the first half of the season.